Your business idea may have been thought up in a restaurant or a shower. Your first prototype or diagram may have been put together in a garage.

 Here are five scenarios that should prompt you to consider a cloud phone system solution.

 1. Your office manager is too busy to be answering calls all day.

 For teams in the early stages of development, treating phone duty as a side task may suffice, but only for so long.
 If everything goes as planned, your call volume and your office will grow beyond the point of one person managing both.

-Setting up an Auto Attendant to automatically distribute calls will not only save your office manager time, but many headaches as well.
+Setting up a virtual receptionist to automatically distribute calls will not only save your office manager time, but many headaches as well.
 A simple menu can provide callers with important information and transfer calls without wasting human resources.
 After all, you hired an office manager to help keep the team focused and motivated, not a receptionist to man the phone lines 24/7.